g0tmk/g0tmk.github.io/content/posts/deploy-static-website-hugo/index.md

 If you want to use the first format, the repository you create on GitHub must be named `<username>.github.io`.

-Follow the guide on [the Hugo website](https://gohugo.io/hosting-and-deployment/hosting-on-github/) to set up GitHub Pages.
+Follow [this guide on the Hugo website][hugo-gh] to set up GitHub Pages.

 ## Maintenence